Ninja-Vikash/HTML-Mastery-Guide/README.md

 ### Getting started with HTML

-This is a wonderful repository for **HTML learning!**, Where I have covered the basics of HTML.
-Explore all the basic features of HTML covered in various chapters.
-This will be very helpful. <br>
+This is a wonderful repository for **HTML learning!** Where I have covered the basics of HTML.
+Explore all chapters to get all the useful knowledge of HTML.
+All the topics are separated into different chapters.<br>
-<b>Topics Available</b> : <br>
+**Chapters Available** : <br>

 <table>
 <tr>